johan-socarras/EVE-NG-Networking-Labs/03-asa-nat-acl/README.md

 ## Verification

-Verification commands and test results are documented in [verification.md](verification.md)
+Verification commands and test results are documented in [verification.md](verification.md) file.

 ## Notes